reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 In this test, `randomNumberSupplier` generates a random number between 0 and 99.
 The test verifies that the generated number is within the expected range.

 {{% info title="Lazy Initialization" %}}
-Traditionally, we populate the needed data first and then pass it to processing logic.
-With suppliers, that is no more needed.
+Traditionally, we populate the needed data first and then pass it to the processing logic.
+With suppliers, that is no longer needed.
 We can now defer it to the point when it is actually needed.
 The supplier would generate the data when we call `get()` method on it.
 We may not use the input due to conditional logic.
 Sometimes such preparations are costly e.g., file resource, network connection.
-In such cases we could even avoid such eager preparation of costly inputs.
+In such cases, we could even avoid such eager preparation of costly inputs.

 {{% /info %}}